 Address: Calf Pasture Beach Road, Norwalk

-Also, if sunbathing isn’t your thing, Norwalk Sailing School rents sailboats and kayaks if you wanted to spend more of your time out on the water!
-There are special music events throughout the summer too which you should look out for.
+Also, if sunbathing isn’t your thing, Norwalk Sailing School rents sailboats and kayaks if you wanted to spend more of your time out on the water.
+There are special music events throughout the summer too, so this is one of the best beaches in Connecticut for all kinds of activities!

 Compo Beach, Westport, CT